-In the heart of the San Gabriel Mountains, along the Angeles Crest Highway, is the Chilao Visitors Center, which at present is unfortunately closed.
+In the heart of the San Gabriel Mountains, along the Angeles Crest Highway, is the Chilao Visitors Center.
 Nearby is the campground and a network of roads through the forest.
 While much of the San Gabriel Mountains is covered with that relatively low plant system that we call chaparral, the Chilao area, high on the ridge around 6,000 feet, has substantial amounts of open conifer forest, mostly Jeffrey pine (Pinus jeffreyi).

 During 2008, our CNPS chapter sponsored a monthly series of plant walks, led by Jane Strong, each month concentrating on the plants and flowers at a different elevation in the Chilao area, thus following the spring bloom as it gradually extended higher and higher into the mountains.
 The photos below are all from the mountain plant walk of June 2008, which was actually a slow drive around various roads in the immediate vicinity of the Chilao Visitors Center..